Missouri Valley / Iowa

 While some people may like one of these combinations, and each grouping is in the same general category, they’re not the most likely response.

-But thanks to USTA Iowa and the U.S. Soccer Foundation, that last pairing of tennis and soccer is going to become a reality this spring.
+But thanks to USTA Iowa and the U.S. Soccer Foundation, that last pairing of tennis and soccer has become a reality this spring.

 Skip Advertisement